nvv1d/csmelectron/sesame-demo-app/README.md

-# Sesame Research Demo Application
+# Sesame AI Demo Application

 ## Overview
 This Electron-based desktop application provides a focused view of the Sesame Research webpage section for exploring voice interactions.